calaldees/teachingWorkshops/teacherTraining/questioning.md

 TASK: Activity Concept (30 min) Async
 With this knowledge we are to:
-* Construct a concepts for a Computing based lesson activities that could be considered constructivist/discovery based
+* Construct a concepts for a Computing based lesson activities that could be considered constructivist/discovery/collaborative based
 * What would we need to prepare in advance?
     * resources?
 Scaffolds?
 * How would you define a task/goal?
 * How assessment would you use for the task?

-Collect your lesson idea/concept/notes/description/bullet-points/paragraph in a shared document (GoogleDoc?
+Collect your lesson idea/concept/notes/description/bullet-points/paragraph in a shared document (Padlet?
+GoogleDoc?
 HackMD doc?
 BlackBoard Wiki?
 Other?)

 TASK: (30 min) Sync
 You will each describe your idea to the group